AshLaw96/Sonic-Stack/README.md

 ---

-Sonic Stack is a Tetris game with a Sonic design.
+Sonic Stack is a Tetris game with a Sonic styling.
 This is to draw all those Sonic and Tetris lovers all into one awesome box.

-When users visit the website they will be able to quickly find the difficulty level they want to start their gaming session and then easily start Tetrissing away.
-The demographic for the website is anyone that loves old school gaming, anyone that loves Sonic and anyone that enjoys Tetris.
-It is perfect for all ages and can be played alone our with others.
+When users visit the website, they will be able to easily navigate to the difficulty mode they would like to start their gaming session so the user can quickly start Tetrissing away.
+The demographic for the website is anyone that loves old school retro gaming, anyone that loves Sonic and anyone that enjoys playing games.
+It is perfect for all ages and can be played alone our with others which can make it fun for everyone.

 ![screenshot](documentation/mockup.png)